VincentTam/vincenttam.github.io/source/_posts/2014-08-07-double-hyphens-in-git-diff.markdown

 <!-- more -->

-For example, if a developer relies on [this Git cheatsheet][GitSheet] for blogging with Octopress, then he/she will learn to some Git commands, for example:
+For example, if a developer relies on [this Git cheatsheet][GitSheet] for blogging with Octopress, then he/she will learn some Git commands, for example:

 1. `git diff <branch>` to view the uncommitted changes;
 2. `git diff <path>` to show the uncommitted changes in files under